SettleFinance/Risk-Check-Tutorial/README.md

 ### Get a set of API key & secret for your app
-Go to https://settle.finance/ click on "Developer Tools" then the "Apps" tab and finally click the "Create an App" button.
+Go to https://settle.finance/app/developer-tools and click "Apps" tab and finally click the "Create an App" button.
 This will give you and api key & secret for your app to use.
 Paste them into the .env file in the repo.

 go to the ui-1 folder /Portfolio-Example/ui-1>